 - Office of Regional Health Administrators

-In FY 2004, the PHS provided at least $30 billion for health research and development, primarily in the biomedical and behavioral sciences through its extramural and intramural programs.
+The PHS provides nearly $38 billion for health research and development, primarily in the biomedical and behavioral sciences through its extramural and intramural programs.
 (Extramural programs provide funding to research institutions that are not part of the Federal government - medical schools, universities, colleges, hospitals, research institutes.
 Intramural programs provide funding for research conducted within Federal government facilities.)

 ORI carries out its responsibility by:

 - developing policies, procedures and regulations related to the detection, investigation, and prevention of research misconduct and the responsible conduct of research;

 - reviewing and monitoring research misconduct investigations conducted by applicant and awardee institutions, intramural research programs, and the Office of Inspector General in the Department of Health and Human Services (HHS);

 - recommending research misconduct findings and administrative actions to the Assistant Secretary for Health for decision, subject to appeal;

 - assisting the Office of the General Counsel (OGC) to present cases before the HHS Departmental Appeals Board;